Kuenhof

 Grüner veltliner

-100% Grüner (Green) Veltliner - the plants brought from Austria.
-(The appellation 'Veltliner' here can in fact include Roter (Red) Veltliner, or a blend of the two.)
+An Austrian specialty that makes lovely wine here on the Italian border with Austria.
+The clones come from the Wachau region.
+[The appellation 'Veltliner' here can in fact include Roter (Red) Veltliner, or a blend of the two, but this is all Grüner.]
 This variety shows a range of different flavors depending on where it's grown.
-I've found pepper, Ruby Red grapefruit, and a range of other aromas and flavors in various examples from Austria.
 The Pliger's bottling is in between the Riesling and the Sylvaner in weight, and it is silky and elegant on the palate with a very attractive balance between acidity and fruit flavors.
 The flavors are hard to describe, as is so often the case with very good wine, but include hints of peach, melon, and herbs.
 Intriguing and very long.
-I have not had aged examples but would think that it would do very well with 5 years or more in the bottle.
 (It has been suggested that the name Veltliner originally came from the Valtellina, not far from the Alto Adige.)
+Ages very well, particularly under screw-cap.

 Sylvaner